UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 ### Data set or other source materials

 The visuals will require external files containing the relevent images.
-These can be created in GIMP or using one of Racket's image libraries.
+These can be created in GIMP/ Inkscape or using one of Racket's image libraries.
 The audio may require audio samples of some sort.
 <!--
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)